ibz0q/better-moment-card/README.md

     template: |
       Oh hi <strong>{{moment}}</strong>
 ```

+You can customize the styling using CSS.
+Use the inbuilt `style:` option to apply styling to the instance.

 Each instance (moment) gets it's own CSS ID (moment-0, moment-1 etc) and can be alternatively selected using card-mod. `parentStyle` applies styling to the parent div container.

 Some ideas to get you started